 Legend 3: Another hypothesis implies that the Chinese dragon would have been inspired by the marine crocodile, the bigger reptile living today.
 Crocodiles were moreover in ancient times perceived as a variety of dragons.

 The Earliest Dragon Image Found in China Can be Dated Back to 8000 Years Ago

 What reality the dragon was first invented is unknown.
-A piled stone dragon has been excavated at Xinglongwa Culture relic in Inner Mongolia in 1994, recognized as the earliest dragon figure in China.
+A piled stone dragon has been excavated at the Xinglongwa Culture relic in Inner Mongolia in 1994, recognized as the earliest dragon figurine in China.
 The ruins of the early stages of the Neolithic Age can be dated back to 8000 years ago.